ahamlinman/randomizer/README.md

 1. See what to do next: `./randomizer-demo help`

-The demo saves groups in a [bbolt][bbolt] database in the current directory, and outputs responses using [Slack's message formatting][format].
+The demo saves groups in a [bbolt][bbolt] database in the current directory, and outputs responses using [Slack's "mrkdwn" format][format].
 This gives a taste of how the command works, and helps with testing.

 [go]: https://golang.org/